build-on-aws/content/posts/llm-falcon-40b-model-deployment/index.md

 )
 ```

+ToDo: Let's review this section.
+QLoRA is for training, bitsandbytes is for inference.
+No?

 Some readers may find a line of code commented out in the example code above:

 ```python
 # 'HF_MODEL_QUANTIZE': "bitsandbytes", # comment in to quantize
 ```

-This relates to the knowledge category of **model quantification**.
-Typically, the full precision representations of these very large models don’t fit into memory on a single or even several GPUs.
-To support an interactive notebook environment to fine-tune and run inference on models of this size, we use a new technique known as [Quantized LLMs with Low-Rank Adapters](https://arxiv.org/abs/2305.14314) (**QLoRA**).
+This relates to **model quantification**.
+Full precision representations of these very large models often don’t fit into memory on a single or even several GPUs.
+To support an interactive notebook environment to fine-tune and run inference on models of this size, we use a technique known as [Quantized LLMs with Low-Rank Adapters](https://arxiv.org/abs/2305.14314) (**QLoRA**).
 The QLoRA paper explores different data types, `4-bit Float` and `4-bit NormalFloat`.
 QLoRA is an efficient fine-tuning approach that reduces memory usage of LLMs while maintaining solid performance.

 If you are interested in in-depth research on using the `bitsandbytes` library to do **4-bit quantization** based on QLoRA technology, you can check out this [blog post](https://huggingface.co/blog/4bit-transformers-bitsandbytes).

 After creating the `HuggingFaceModel`, we can deploy it to the Amazon SageMaker endpoint using the `deploy` method.
 We'll deploy the model with the `ml.g5.12xlarge` instance type.
 [Text Generative Inference (TGI)](https://github.com/huggingface/text-generation-inference) will automatically distribute and shard the model across all GPUs, as shown in the following code.

-TGI is a Rust, Python, and gRPC server for text-generated inference, used in HuggingFace's production environment.
+TGI is a Rust, Python, and gRPC server for text-generated inference, used in Hugging Face's production environment.
 It provides support for Hugging Chat, the inference API, and inference endpoint.
 As shown in the image below.

 ![Text Generative Inference](images/tgi-1.png)